Similar passage comparison

 4. Flexible, customizable search (Boolean, multiple-term proximity search, etc.)

 8. Data visualization (histograms, network graphs, etc.)

 9. Spatiotemporal display integration (GIS)

-In addition, we also continue to develop the Digital Humanities Research Platform’s related tools and technologies, including: Linked Open Data (LOD), the International Image Interoperability Framework (IIIF), Optical Character Recognition (OCR) for Chinese characters, and Named Entity Recognition.
+In addition, we also continue to develop the Digital Analysis System for Humanities’s related tools and technologies, including: Linked Open Data (LOD), the International Image Interoperability Framework (IIIF), Text recognition and proofreading platform(https://ocr.ascdc.tw), and Named Entity Recognition.
 Once these technologies and tools are ready, we will open their services for use by researchers.

 When using or referencing this platform as part of your research, please cite the following: